rqelibari/pygonal/doc/source/vectors.rst

 Vector arrays are designed to provide efficient batch arithmetic on vectors.
-You can perform arithmetic between vector arrays and scalars, single vectors, other arrays, and :class:`~planar.Affine` transforms.
+You can perform arithmetic between vector arrays and scalars, single vectors, other arrays, and :class:`~pygonal.Affine` transforms.
 Multiplying an array scales all of its constituent vectors::

-	>>> from planar import Vec2Array
+	>>> from pygonal import Vec2Array
 	>>> a = Vec2Array([(2, 1), (4, 2.5), (3, -1)])
 	>>> a * 3
 	Vec2Array([(6, 3), (12, 7.5), (9, -3)])